declancm/windex.nvim/README.md

     * 'both' - Maximize the neovim window and tmux pane (the default).

-  * The optional {command} argument can be passed a string to run in terminal.
+  * The optional {command} argument is a command to run in a non-interactive terminal.

   * __Example:__ Custom keymap to open lazygit fullscreen.